-Unless you have an employment contract that limits your employer's right to fire you, you are most likely an at-will employee.
-(Montana employees are the exception, as it's the only state that protects employees from being fired without cause.)
 An at-will employee can be fired at any time, as long as the reason isn't illegal.
 Your employer can't fire you because of your race or in retaliation for reporting unsafe working conditions, for example.
+But you generally can be fired for a wide variety of reasons, including for holding multiple jobs.

 However, many states do not have broad off-duty conduct laws.
 If you work in one of these states, then your employer is probably free to fire you for working a second job.

-For these reasons, some companies have adopted policies about moonlighting.
-For example, a company might prohibit moonlighting altogether.
+For these reasons, some companies have adopted policies about working multiple jobs, even if the employee is only moonlighting at night.
+For example, a company might prohibit second jobs altogether.
 Or, a company might require employees to report any outside work to their manager or the human resources department, so the company can decide whether to allow the second job.
-Some companies take a more limited approach by prohibiting only outside work that poses a conflict of interest or competes with the company.

 If you have signed a noncompete contract with your employer, that might also limit your right to moonlight, especially for competing companies.
 A few states (including California) don't allow noncompete contracts.
 In most states, however, a court will hold you to the terms of a reasonable noncompete, including a promise not to start or work for a competing company.